 Often a bug infestation caused general plant unhappiness, but these are some of the most likely to cause curling or clawing leaves.

-Usually you can't see broad or russet mites because they live inside the plant.
-The main symptom of an infestation is strange leaf curling that is specific to this pest, as well as "wet" looking leaves.
+Usually, you can’t see broad mites because they live inside the plant.
+The main symptom of an infestation is strange leaf curling that is specific to this pest, as well as “wet” looking leaves.